compbel/SMiTH/Benchmarking_task/README.md

 Each **model-specific directory** contains:
 **`/model_name/`** — A subdirectory for each model comparison, including:
 - **`run_model.sh` / `run_model.py`** — Code or scripts used to run the model on the dataset.
-- **Evaluation scripts** — Methods for analyzing the model’s performance.
+- **Evaluation scripts** — scripts for analyzing the model’s performance.